School Camps Abroad in Thailand

 Day 1

-• Welcome and introductions participants, volunteers.
-Breaking the ice.
-Getting to know each other.
-Campers come from different villages.
+• Welcome and Breaking the ice.
+Getting to know each other, campers, camp leaders, volunteers.

-• Information about the camp, agenda, team work, camp themes.
+• Information about camp activities, teamwork, and camp themes.

-Teams learn about the camp themes/topics.
-Morning., afternoon and evening sessions (incl. some games)
+Camp teams learn about the camp themes during morning, afternoon and evening sessions which include games.

-• Teams learn by searching online, discussing, summarizing, making conclusions, suggestions assisted by the facilitators, camp leaders.
+• Teams search online, discuss, summarize, make conclusions and suggestions assisted by the volunteers and camp leaders.

-• Team prepares presentations and videos in English and publish on social media to ga.in likes and shares in a competition between teams
+• Camper teams prepare presentations and videos in English and publish on social media and compete for likes and shares.

 Final Camp Days

-• Camper feedback time with questionnaires and video interviews
+• Campers give feedback via questionnaires and interviews

 Campers are Thai, Lao and Burmese also Karen village refugee and migrant youth.
 Number of campers are normally 35 per camp.
 Camper teams consist of 5-8 campers.